About Us Yaatsil Guevara González

 • Anthony Meluso: “Impacts of Entrepreneurial Development on Wellbeing - A case study in Alamosa, Colorado (USA)”.
 Heidelberg University (Fakulty of Chemistry and Geosciences).
 Graduiertenkolleg “Authority & Trust” (HCA).

 • Marcial Marín: “Sequels of Decentralisation: An Interdisciplinary Study on the Effects of Deconcentration of Power on Governance and Citizen Participation in Iberoamerica”.
-Heidelberg University (Fakulty of Chemistry and Geosciences).
+Heidelberg University (Faculty of Chemistry and Geosciences).

 Teaching